 After the charge is brought, inquiry made, and guilt established, who was to do the stoning?
 Regarding blasphemers of Yahweh’s Name and Sabbath-breakers, Israel’s whole congregation was to stone them (Leviticus 24.16; Numbers 15.32–35).
 We read that if anyone “transgresses his [God’s] covenant by going to serve other gods and worshiping them,” the congregation must “stone the man or the woman to death” (Deuteronomy 17.2–3, 5).
 It adds, “The hands of the witnesses shall be the first raised against the person to execute the death penalty, and afterwards the hands of all the people” (v.
 7).
 So, in capital crimes, which included adultery, the witnesses were to cast the first stones, and then the rest of the congregation were to cast stones as well.

 Christians preachers have commonly cited this Pericope de Adulterae as evidence of Jesus’ mercy.
-Yet, not a few readers of this adulteress affair have thought that when Jesus said to the woman, “Neither do I condemn you,” he was being too lenient on her, so that he should have condemned her and thereby upheld the Law of Moses.
+Yet, not a few readers about this adulteress have thought that when Jesus said to her, “Neither do I condemn you,” he was being too lenient on her.
+They add he should have condemned her and thereby upheld the Law of Moses.
 But that represents a clear misunderstanding of the Mosaic law.
 We just read that it says those who press such charges must be witnesses of the act of adultery.
 Jesus certainly was not a witness to it.
-Plus, he was not an official judge; so, he had no lawful authority to interrogate the veracity of the witnesses and condemn her if their testimony appeared truthful.
+And he was not an official judge, so that he had no lawful authority to interrogate the veracity of the witnesses and condemn her if their testimony appeared truthful.

 How did Jesus write “with his finger on the ground”?
 Most ground is not conducive to writing, let alone it being legible for all to see.
 The answer is found in learning how (Herod’s) Temple Mount was paved.
-Its floor had to be paved solidly to support the heavy stone structures of buildings and pillars.
-Josephus (Wars of the Jews, 5.5.5, 2) informs, “When any person entered into the temple, its floor received them” and “those entire courts that were exposed to the air were laid with stones of all sorts.”
+Its floor had to be constructed solidly to support the heavy stone structures of buildings and pillars.
+Josephus (Wars of the Jews, 5.5.5, 2) informs, “When any person entered into the temple, its floor received them,” and “those entire courts that were exposed to the air were laid with stones of all sorts.”